CS3219-AY2324S1-G04/peerprep_user_service/README.md

       "user-role": "user"
     }
     ```
-- `401` - Session token was not provided or does not match any existing session tokens.
+- `401` - Access token was not provided or is invalid.
 - `500` - Unexpected error occurred on the server.

-### Update a User Profile [via Session Token]
+### Update a User Profile

 > [PUT] `/user-service/user/profile`

 Updates the profile of the user who owns the specified session token.

+Since this is a high threat operation, the user must provide their session token.

 Note that all fields of the user profile must be provided including fields that have not been updated.